 ACRES U.S.A.
 You sent me beautiful photos of frogs when we had almost 2 feet of snow here in upstate New York.
 What is known about the effect on amphibians?

 WHITE.
 I don’t think anyone’s done much research.
 I am surrounded by one of the largest wheat growing areas in Scotland.
 The spraying is frequent and intense.
 Bumblebee researcher Dave Goulson’s blog documented a single wheat field receiving 22 different pesticides in one season.
-There are probably miles of water ditches on this farm which drain every field.
+There are probably miles of water ditches on this farm that drain every field.
 Most of the year they’re filled with rainwater, but in the 16 years I’ve lived here I’ve never seen a frog or a toad.
 Yet, just 5 miles away, among sheep and cow pastures, the ditches swarm with frogs.

 ACRES U.S.A.
 Do we have any idea what neonicotinoids are doing to humans?

 ACRES U.S.A.
-A review article about neonicotinoids and human health effects that suggested they might cause birth defects.
+A review article about neonicotinoids and human health effects suggested they might cause birth defects.

 WHITE.
 There’s no way to prove that without in vitro tests in the lab, which, of course, have never been done.
 Rosemary Mason said, Just imagine if back in 1994 the UK Agriculture Minister had told us that he was about to license a group of neurotoxic insecticides, which would contaminate the entire human food chain.
 She said she would have predicted an explosion of neurological conditions in young children exposed in-utero.
 Arguably, that is exactly what we are seeing.